nextgis/nextgis_frontend/README.md

 ### Troubleshoot

-Sometimes there are problems of establishing dependencies between libraries or example, between the ngw-kit and the ngw-connector).
+Sometimes there are problems of establishing dependencies between libraries.
+For example, between the ngw-kit and the ngw-connector.
 In this case, you need to execute commands from root directory

     rm -rf ./node_modules